The best bars in Amsterdam

 Brouwerij ‘t Ij

 Brouwerij ‘t Ij is a local both among visitors and Amsterdam locals.
 Lucky for Amsterdammers, the beer has gotten so popular that it is distributed in nearly all bars and restaurants in Amsterdam (and in many cities outside of it), so we don’t need to visit the brewery to get the beer.
 But it’s always fun to go.
 Brouwerij ‘t Ij is packed during the weekends and packed on pretty much any day warm enough to sit on its terrace.
+If you’re getting hungry while drinking all this beef, don’t miss this list of 15 foods to try in Amsterdam.

 Get a beer sampler, take a tour (offered in English as well), and enjoy the scene.
 My personal favorite is Ij Wit (wheat beer), which I will need to bring barrels of with me if I move away from Amsterdam.